Monday, October 27, 2025

 Tuesday, July 29, 2025

-Batman Forever Merchandise Review - Mini Co fifures from Iron Studios
+Batman Forever Merchandise Review - Mini Co figures from Iron Studios

 These figures actually came out a while back (last year) and I was going to give them a miss until I found they cheap from an American seller.
 Buying all three at once meant the shipping was reasonable.